Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems: Conclusions

 \section{Conclusions}

-Although RPs and RQAs have been predominantly applied to dissipative systems, our study demonstrates the effectiveness and potential of the $DIV$ metric to serve as a simple diagnostic to detect chaos in conservative systems.
+Although RPs and RQAs have been predominantly applied to dissipative systems, our study demonstrates the effectiveness and potential of the $DIV$ quantifier to serve as a simple diagnostic to detect chaos in conservative systems.
 We have compared the performance of this indicator against the fast Lyapunov indicator, a well established variational chaos detection method.
 We focused on the standard map, a paradigmatic discrete model of Hamiltonian chaos.
 From our extensive numerical simulations, we have quantitatively assessed the overall good agreement between the methods, further strengthening, but this time in the conservative regime, the strong correlation between the divergence measure and the presence of chaos in the dynamics.
 Our comparison has focused on moderately long orbits with $500$ data points, stepping towards real-world applicability of the method.
-The distinct power-laws of $DIV$ we have revealed in average depending on the regularity or chaoticity of the trajectories, on a much longer timescale, valid in the original and reconstructed phase space, shed also more light on asymptotic properties of the $DIV$ metric.
+The distinct power laws of $DIV$ we have revealed in average depending on the regularity or chaoticity of the trajectories, on a much longer timescale, valid in the original and reconstructed phase space, shed also more light on asymptotic properties of the $DIV$ quantifier.
 In particular, we have observed a decay of $DIV$ as $1/N$ for regular orbits, which is interestingly the same rate as the maximal Lyapunov characteristic exponent.
+On chaotic components, a decay rate closer to $1/\sqrt{N}$ is usually observed.
 These distinct power laws could also be particularly valuable when dealing with a limited number of orbits, a context in which setting the threshold $\alpha$ from the histogram becomes challenging.
 Those properties suggest a possible new approach for chaos detection in time series, based on analyzing the slope of the decay rate of $DIV$ computed over windowed segments of the original series.
 Our current efforts are focused on leveraging this property, besides the noise free case, alongside providing analytical insights to support our findings.